 For a creative spin: it might be nice to sketch or photograph plant/forest elements for your watercolor or design work — the botanical setting is ideal for that.

-Best Time to Visit Coastal Maine Botanical Garden Maine
+Coastal Maine Botanical Garden, Maine

-Located in Boothbay Maine, The Botanical Gardens in Maine are a true Hidden Gem.
+Located in Boothbay, Maine, the Botanical Gardens in Maine are a true Hidden Gem.
 In addition to the beautiful gardens, they host some of the most impressive troll statues (wood) we have ever seen.
-The artist, Thomas Dambo, who created these beautiful sculptures is based in Copenhagen.
-He has placed his sculptures (47 in total) all over the world including Denmark and Korea.
-In the United States, in addition to Maine, he has some in Breckinridge, Colorado.
+The artist, Thomas Dambo, who created these beautiful sculptures, is based in Copenhagen.
+He has placed his sculptures (over one hundred in total) all over the world, including Denmark, Singapore, and Korea.
+We recently visited his four sculptures in Singapore.
+Please click here to visit our Singapore post to see more of them.

 What is the Best Time to Visit Coastal Maine Botanical Gardens?